Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You can do a transfer directly from your crypto wallet.
 All you need is the address of the exchange (essentially the account number) where you’ll be sending the funds.
 This address is the long line of letters and numbers, often found in the “Wallet” tab on exchanges.

 Enter the address in your crypto wallet to start the transfer.
 Make sure you enter the correct address.
 One misplaced digit or letter will result in you sending the funds to the wrong place without the option of getting it back.

 Step 3.
 Buy ANT

 Once you have your ETH or BTC in your exchange account, you are ready to buy ANTs.

 You will have two markets, i.e. BTC or ETH.
+If you are using the Livecoin exchange, you will also have a USD market.
 Go to the market of the token that you are holding, say ETH, and enter ANT in the search box to bring up the current exchange rate and availability of tokens.

 You can either enter the amount of ANT you want to buy or specify the amount of ETH/BTC you want to spend and the exchange will do the conversion.

 For security reasons, it’s good practice to move your ANT off the exchange wallet once you’ve bought it into your personal crypto wallet.

 Storing ANT coins